-POLICY 4.3.2.
-Maintain a comprehensive, current Emergency Response Plan with neighborhood-level detail on equitable implementation, in compliance with applicable state and federal regulations, to guide the response to disasters.
+POLICY 4.3.4.
+Maintain and implement a comprehensive, current Emergency Response Plan with neighborhood-level detail on equitable implementation, in compliance with applicable state and federal regulations, to guide the response to disasters.

-The Emergency Response Plan (ERP) ensures that the roles of city agencies and others are well defined.
-The ERP utilizes an all-hazards approach to emergency planning, and therefore encompasses all natural and human-made hazards applicable to the city.
+The Emergency Response Plan (ERP) ensures that the roles of City agencies and others are well defined.
+The ERP utilizes an all-hazards approach to emergency planning, and therefore encompasses all natural and human-made hazards applicable to the City.
 The ERP addresses the roles and responsibilities of City agencies and personnel during an all-hazards emergency response.
 Specifically, the ERP identifies and describes City interactions with regional, state, and federal entities, the role of the San Francisco Emergency Operations Center (EOC), and the coordination that occurs between the EOC and City agencies.
-The ERP has several annexes based on hazards and local emergency support functions that provide further guidance on those aspects of emergency management.
-Periodic functional and discussion-based exercises based on the directives of this Emergency Response Plan should be implemented within the framework of the

-Department of Emergency Management's Master Improvement Plan to test plans and identify gaps in emergency management practices.
+The ERP should include the responsibilities of Equity Officers and neighborhood-level planning to ensure equitable outreach.
+Periodic functional and discussion-based exercises based on the directives of this Emergency Response Plan should be implemented to test plans and identify gaps in emergency management practices.

-POLICY 4.3.3.
-Maintain the San Francisco Disaster Debris Management Plan.
+POLICY 4.3.5.
+Maintain and implement the San Francisco Disaster Debris Management Plan.